Building the Microsoft Renewal Negotiation Team

 Even with a strong team, some pitfalls can derail a Microsoft negotiation.
 Be mindful of these common mistakes:

 - Starting Preparation Too Late: One of the biggest mistakes is scrambling just weeks before the EA expiration.
-Without adequate time, the team will be rushed, important analyses (like usage reviews or benchmarking) might be incomplete, and Microsoft will sense urgency on your side, weakening your position.
-Avoidance: Start building your team and planning 6-12 months before renewal.
+Without adequate time, the team will be rushed, and important analyses (such as usage reviews or benchmarking) might be incomplete.
+As a result, Microsoft will sense urgency on your side, weakening your position.
+Avoidance: Begin building your team and planning 6-12 months prior to renewal.
 Early team formation ensures time to collect data and develop a strategy.
-If youโre close to the deadline, assemble a core team immediately and look for quick data (intensive effort) rather than going in solo.
+If youโre close to the deadline, assemble a core team immediately and look for quick data (requiring intensive effort) rather than going it alone.

 - Not Aligning Internal Goals (Lack of a Unified Front): If different stakeholders have different agendas (for example, IT wants all the newest tech while finance wants to cut costs by 20%, or an executive verbally promises Microsoft something that procurement hasnโt agreed to), Microsoft can exploit those splits.
 Sales reps often try a โdivide and conquerโ approach.
-For example, theyโll talk up a new productโs value to the IT manager while telling the finance team separately that the product is essential, creating internal pressure.
+For example, theyโll highlight a new productโs value to the IT manager while informing the finance team separately that the product is essential, thereby creating internal pressure.
 Avoidance: Hold internal alignment meetings before every major interaction with Microsoft.
-Ensure your team knows the agreed objectives, walk-away points, and messaging.
+Ensure your team is aware of the agreed-upon objectives, walk-away points, and messaging.
 Present a unified stance to Microsoft by funneling communications through the Negotiation Lead.
 Do not allow end-runs โ for instance, politely direct any Microsoft rep who reaches out to someone on the team: โPlease coordinate with our lead for any questions.โ Align on things like the target discount or which new products you might consider, so Microsoft hears one story.
 Internal disagreements should be sorted privately, not in front of the vendor.

 - Missing Stakeholders (Incomplete Team): Proceeding without key expertise is another pitfall.
 For example, negotiating the deal without involving legal until the last minute can result in discovering unacceptable terms when itโs almost too late.
 Not being involved in IT operations might mean signing up for a product that IT cannot roll out (leading to paying for unused licenses).
 Avoidance: We listed the key roles to ensure theyโre all accounted for.
-If your team lacks a certain skill (say, no one truly understands Microsoftโs licensing intricacies), acknowledge that and bring someone in (train an internal person or hire external help).
+If your team lacks a specific skill (for example, no one truly understands Microsoftโs licensing intricacies), acknowledge this and bring in someone to address the need (train an internal person or hire external help).
 Remember, not involving finance and business units early is flagged as a common renewal pitfall because it can lead to overlooking requirements or renewing things nobody needs.
 Engaging all stakeholders early prevents costly mistakes like renewing a product a department was planning to drop anyway.

-- Internal Silos and Communication Breakdowns: Even with all the right people, if they operate in silos or donโt communicate well, the negotiation can suffer.
-For instance, IT might negotiate technical terms, and procurement negotiates pricing, but if they arenโt in sync, you might trade a technical concession without realizing it impacts price.
+- Internal Silos and Communication Breakdowns: Even with the right people, if they operate in silos or fail to communicate effectively, the negotiation can suffer.
+For instance, IT might negotiate technical terms, while procurement negotiates pricing.
+However, if they arenโt in sync, you might trade a technical concession without realizing it impacts the price.
 Avoidance: Foster constant communication within the team.
-Use collaboration tools or weekly sync meetings to ensure information flows.
+Utilize collaboration tools or schedule weekly sync meetings to ensure information flows smoothly.
 Document decisions.
-For example, if the technical team decides they can drop a component (like Exchange Online Plan 2 to Plan 1), ensure procurement knows to negotiate pricing on the lower plan, not the higher one.
+For example, if the technical team decides to drop a component (such as Exchange Online Plan 2 to Plan 1), ensure that procurement knows to negotiate pricing on the lower plan, not the higher one.
 Small miscommunications can lead to big missed opportunities or mistakes in the final contract.

 - Allowing Microsoft to Control the Process: Microsoft sales reps are trained to drive the renewal on their timeline and terms โ they might flood you with information, set short deadlines for accepting an offer, or escalate to your executives to apply pressure.
 If your team isnโt prepared, you can be reactive rather than proactive.
 Avoidance: Take control of the timeline by having an internal project plan (with key dates for deliverables, negotiation rounds, and approvals).
 Donโt hesitate to push back on Microsoftโs timelines if youโre not ready; getting your ducks in a row is better than rushing.
 Keep the Executive Sponsor informed, so if Microsoft tries an end-run (โWe need CIO approval on this now or the discount expiresโ), the CIO knows to stand with the team strategy and not be pressured into a quick yes.

-- Over-reliance on One Person (โSingle-Threadingโ): On the flip side of involving a team, sometimes companies make the mistake of having one person handle everything with minimal input โ for example, an IT director negotiates largely alone.
+- Over-reliance on One Person (โSingle-Threadingโ): On the other hand, companies sometimes make the mistake of having one person handle everything with minimal input โ for example, an IT director negotiates largely alone.
 This can lead to blind spots; no single person has full visibility into usage, legal terms, and pricing benchmarks.
 Avoidance: Even if one person is leading, use the team to critique and improve plans.
-Do dry runs of negotiation meetings with the team โ get feedback.
+Conduct dry runs of negotiation meetings with the team to gather feedback.
 Encourage team members to speak up if something is missed.
 A collaborative approach will catch errors or opportunities that a lone negotiator might not.

 In summary, preparation and unity are the antidotes to most pitfalls.
 Start early, include all relevant stakeholders, and maintain a cohesive internal front.